-The Special Flood Hazard Areas (SFHA) identified by the Federal Emergency Management Agency (FEMA) in its Flood Insurance Study (FIS) for Middlesex County, Connecticut, including the Borough of Fenwick, dated February 6, 2013, and accompanying Flood Insurance Rate Maps (FIRM), dated February 6, 2013, and other supporting data, and any subsequent revisions thereto, are adopted by reference and declared to be a part of this regulation.
-Since mapping is legally adopted by reference into Section 7.3 it must take precedence when more restrictive until such time as a map amendment or map revision is obtained from FEMA.
+The Special Flood Hazard Areas (SFHA) identified by the Federal Emergency Management Agency (FEMA) in its Flood Insurance Study (FIS) for the Borough of Fenwick, dated 02/06/2013, and accompanying Flood Insurance Rate Maps (FIRM), and other supporting data, and any subsequent revisions thereto, are adopted by reference and declared to be a part of this regulation.
+Since mapping is legally adopted by reference into these Regulations it must take precedence when more restrictive until such time as a map amendment or map revision is obtained from FEMA.

-The SFHA includes any area shown on the FIRM as Zone VE, including areas designated as a floodway on a FIRM.
-Zones VE, is also identified as Coastal High Hazard Areas.
+The SFHA includes any area shown on the FIRM as Zones AE, Coastal AE and VE, including areas designated as a floodway on a FIRM.
+Zones VE and Coastal AE are also identified as Coastal High Hazard Areas.
 SFHAs are determined utilizing the base flood elevations (BFE) provided on the flood profiles in the Flood Insurance Study (FIS) for the Borough of Fenwick.
-BFEs provided on a Flood Insurance Rate

-Map (FIRM) are only approximating (rounded up or down) and should be verified with the BFEs published in the FIS for a specific location.
+BFEs provided on a Flood Insurance Rate Map (FIRM) are only approximating (rounded up or down) and should be verified with the BFEs published in the FIS for a specific location.
 Also included in the SFHA are areas of potential, demonstrable or historical flooding, including any area contiguous with, but outside the SFHA identified by FEMA, and where the land surface elevation is lower than the base flood elevation (BFE) as shown in the FIS, and the where the area is not protected from flooding by a natural or man-made feature.
-The FIRM and FIS are on file in the Borough of Fenwick Office.
+The FIRM and FIS are on file in the Borough of Fenwick Office and are available on the FEMA website.